 The project Sevdah Duende had it’s premiere in 11.
 Ankara Flamenco Festival on November 17th 2017.
 It combines flamenco with bosnian traditional music - SEVDAH.
 Together with Ivana Djuric (violin), Davor Maraus (percussion) and Kenan Mackovic (vocal & piano) Mirza’s idea is to combine sevdah songs with the different styles and aesthetics of the flamenco music.

 Another project Flamenco Balcanico was unique performance of fusion between flamenco and music from the Balkans.
-It included cooperation with spanish flamenco virtuoso Jeronimo Maya and a bosnian singer Merita Bavcic.
 The concerts were performed in major music halls across Bosnia.